Skip to main content

 assert_eq!(v[0], 1.0); assert_eq!(v[1], 2.0);

-Points are wrappers around vectors, but with a semantic than vectors.
+Points are wrappers around vectors, but with a different semantic than vectors.
 A point can be interpreted as a location in space whereas a vector can be seen as a direction or a displacement between two points.
 For example a contact between two shapes has contact points (the location of the contact in space) represented as points, and has a contact normal (the direction used to apply forces) represented as a vector.

 Points are created/accessed in a way very similar to vectors: